Foods to Avoid When Trying to Get Pregnant

 High Mercury Fish

-While many fish species are a great source of omega-3 fatty acids, seafood high in mercury is a food best avoided when trying to get pregnant.
+While many fish species are excellent sources of omega-3 fatty acids, seafood high in mercury is best avoided when trying to get pregnant.

-Higher mercury levels are related to a higher incidence of menstrual and hormonal disorders and increased rates of adverse reproductive outcomes.
+In women, higher mercury levels are associated with more frequent menstrual and hormonal disorders, as well as increased rates of adverse reproductive outcomes.

 Soy-Based Foods

-Rounding out our list of foods to avoid when trying to get pregnant is anything made with soy.
-Soy is a common protein substitute, particularly for vegetarians or vegans, and is found in various foods like tofu, tempeh, different soy milks, and flours.
-There’s been conflicting research on soy’s impact on male and female fertility.
+Rounding out the list of foods to avoid when trying to get pregnant is anything made with soy.
+Soy is a common protein substitute, especially for vegetarians and vegans.
+It is found in foods such as tofu, tempeh, soy milk, and soy flour.
+Research on the impact of soy on fertility has produced conflicting results.

-Until definitive conclusions can be reached, we recommend avoiding soy-based foods when you’re trying to get pregnant.
+Until clearer conclusions are reached, avoiding soy-based foods when trying to conceive is a cautious approach.

 Other Ways To Boost Fertility